drop-project-edu/drop-project/src/orchid/resources/wiki/assignment-creation.md

 3. Press the `Create Assignment` blue button that appears in the bottom of the page
 4. Fill in the form - below each field there is a short description of its purpose

-## How to create tests
+## Tests

 Public tests should be defined in a file whose name should be prefixed with the `TestTeacher`.
 For example, the tests for a class `Person` should be defined in a file called `TestTeacherPerson`.

-Hidden tests should be defined in a file whose name should be prefixed with `TestTeacherHidden`.
+Private (or Hidden) tests should be defined in a file whose name should be prefixed with `TestTeacherHidden`.
 For example, `TestTeacherHiddenPerson`.

-It is possible to have multiple test public and hidden test classes.
+It is possible to have multiple test public and private (hidden) test classes.

+For some ideas on how to design your tests, check our [test tips](test-tips.md) page.